actionrwd.reward

 State space model of the demand

 The demand trajectories are generated by a state space model.
 A single hidden state - the level - is used and generates observations in sequence.
-Each newly generated observation is drawned from a probability distribution - here a negative binomial - and this observation is used to update the state.
+Each newly generated observation is drawn from a probability distribution - here a negative binomial - and this observation is used to update the state.

 The pseudo-code that governs the state is given by: